gilligan-ees-3310/lab-05-assignment/lab-05-instructions.md

     emissivity of 1 (i.e., a perfect black body).

     Make a note of *I*<sub>down</sub> for the clear sky and with clouds.
-    (Remember that the variable `i_out` in the MODTRAN output measures the intensity of longwave radiation reaching the sensor.
-In this exercise, the sensor is on the ground looking up, so `i_out` measures the downward radiation reaching the ground.)
+    Remember that the variable `i_out` in the MODTRAN output measures the intensity of longwave radiation reaching the sensor.
+In this exercise, the sensor is on the ground looking up, so `i_out` measures the downward radiation reaching the ground, which is how the greenhouse effect heats the ground.

     Plot the spectra for both cases and also compare *I*<sub>down</sub>.

     -   What part of the spectrum is most affected by clouds?
-(Answer both in terms of what ranges of wavelengths or wavenumbers are affected, and also what name we give to this part of the spectrum).
+Answer both in terms of what ranges of wavelengths or wavenumbers are affected, and also what name we give to this part of the spectrum.
     -   On a winter night in Nashville, would it be colder if the sky is clear or if it’s cloudy?
+Why?

 4. Now set `clouds` to `"none"`, and keep the sensor altitude at 0 km (`altitude_km = 0`) looking up (`looking = "up"`).